 Each EDR Member shall be metered with interval metering.
 The Cooperative shall be responsible for the installation and maintenance of the metering equipment for each EDR Member.
 For EDR Members qualifying by virtue of expansion of existing load, a separate sub-meter (as opposed to new member meter) shall be installed to meter and validate the additional load.
 The metering equipment and all procedures for the monthly retrieval and translation of data shall be coordinated with the Cooperative.
-The Cooperative shall be responsible translation of the for the monthly retrieval and meter
+The Cooperative shall be responsible monthly retrieval and translation of the meter for the